House Painting Best Practices Part 1: Essential Techniques for a Flawless Finish

 House Painting vs Alternative Surface Finishes

-While painting is the most common finish, alternatives like wallpaper, wood paneling, or stucco can offer different aesthetics.
+While painting is the most common finish, alternatives like wallpaper, wood paneling, or stucco offer different aesthetics.
 However, painting remains the most cost-effective and versatile option.
 It's easier to update, repair, and customize.
 For high-moisture areas, specialized paints like epoxy or enamel outperform wallpaper or untreated wood.
+Below is a comparison of common surface finishes:

 Best Practices for Interior Painting